 The Grenoble area is recognized as one of the world's foremost regions for innovation.

 By fostering ties between industry, research and academia, the region has earned worldwide recognition.
 This model served as the foundation for France's policy on competitive clusters.
 In 2006, Grenoble officially organized its innovation model thanks to the MINATEC campus.
-The region has continued this development with the new GIANT innovation campus.
+The region has continued this development with the GIANT innovation campus.

 The Grenoble region is built around a diverse and innovative economy.
 According to the AEPI, Grenoble-Isère is the: